-The emerald ash borer was identified in Tennessee at a truck stop on I-40 in Knox County in July, 2010.
+The emerald ash borer (EAB) was identified in Tennessee at a truck stop on I-40 in Knox County in July, 2010.
 By 2011 six Tennessee counties, Blount, Claiborne, Grainger, Knox, Loudon, and Sevier were under emerald ash borer quarantine.
-As of December 2012, 12 more counties were added to the original 6: Anderson, Campbell, Cocke, Greene, Hamblen, Hancock, Hawkins, Jefferson, Monroe, Roane, Smith, and Union.
+In 2012, 12 more counties were added to the original 6: Anderson, Campbell, Cocke, Greene, Hamblen, Hancock, Hawkins, Jefferson, Monroe, Roane, Smith, and Union.
 In 2013, 3 additional counties were added: Hamilton, Jackson and Scott.
 In 2014,18 new counties were added including Davidson, Fentress, McMinn, Morgan, Polk, Putnam, Rhea, Sullivan, and Washington where EAB was positively detected, and Bradley, Carter, Clay, Johnson, Macon, Meigs, Overton, Pickett, and Unicoi where EAB is likely present based on close proximity to positive counties.
 By October 2015, eight (8) new couties were added and included Bledsoe, Cumberland, Franklin, Marshall, Rutherford, Trousdale, Williamson and Wilson.
 As of July 2016, two additional counties - Marion and White - have been added to the quarantine.
 This brings the total number of counties quarantined for EAB to 59.

 According to the USDA Forest Service and the Tennessee Division of Forestry, an estimated 271 million ash trees in Tennessee, amounting to $11 billion value, could potentially become infested with the emerald ash borer.

-Animal and Plant Health and Inspection Service, along with the aid of the Tennessee Department of Agriculture, Tennessee Department of Environment and Conservation, and the University of Tennessee organizes emerald ash borer trapping activities each year.
+USDA Animal and Plant Health Inspection Service, along with the aid of the Tennessee Department of Agriculture, Tennessee Department of Environment and Conservation, and the University of Tennessee organizes emerald ash borer trapping activities each year.
 These traps are large, purple triangular traps that resemble a box kite and are hung in ash trees throughout Tennessee.
-In 2012, 3158 purple traps were placed across the state of Tennessee.
+In 2014, 1,224 purple traps were placed across the state of Tennessee.

 The adult emerald ash borers are about 1/2 inch long, 1/8 inch wide, and are bronze, golden, or reddish green with darker metallic green wings.
 The underside is metallic purple-red.
 The adults can usually be seen from June to August.
 The larvae are 1 to 1.2 inches long and are white or cream colored.
 The larvae make S shaped galleries under the bark of the ash tree.
 The larvae and galleries can usually be seen year-round.
 Once the tree is infested and the emerald ash borer population builds, the leaves begin to wilt and branches die leaving a sparse canopy.
 D shaped holes, which are 1/8 inch in wide and can be seen year-round, may be noticeable in the branch and trunk where the adult beetles emerged.
 Early detection is very difficult as it takes 1-3 years of infestation before an ash tree begins to show signs of mortality or decline.
 Tree mortality is caused when larval feeds on the tissue between the sapwood and the bark thus disrupting the transportation of nutrients and water.
 This disruption eventually causes the branches to die first followed by the entire tree.